How to Disable File, Plugin & Theme Editor in WordPress?

 2. Using ‘Disable File Editor’ Plugin

 Disable File Editor is a free and easy-to-use plugin that allows you to disable WordPress files, themes, and plugin editor.
-You need to install this plugin and all done; this plugin has no settings.
+You need to install this plugin, and it’s all done; this plugin has no settings.
 Follow the below instructions carefully to be done with it.

 To install this plugin, first of all, log in to your WordPress website >> go to Plugin and click on Add New >> search for Disable File Editor >> click on Install and Activate the plugin.